Hyperbilirubinemia in the Newborn

 A fiber optic blanket is another form of phototherapy.
 The blanket is usually put under your baby.
 It may be used alone or with regular phototherapy.

 This treatment removes your baby’s blood that has a high bilirubin level.
 It replaces it with fresh blood that has a normal bilirubin level.
 This raises your baby’s red blood cell count.
-It also lowers his or her bilirubin level.
+It also lowers their bilirubin level.
 During the procedure, your baby will switch between giving and getting small amounts of blood.
 This will be done through a vein or artery in the baby's umbilical cord.
 It is only done in an intensive care nursery when bilirubin levels are extremely high.
-Your baby may need to have this procedure again if his or her bilirubin levels stay high.
+Your baby may need to have this procedure again if their bilirubin levels stay high.

 Feeding with breastmilk